ChrisheyHolbrook/ChrisheyHolbrook/README.md

 What I Do

-In my journey through the intersection of healthcare and technology, I've refined my skills in data analysis, coding, and project management.
+In my journey through the intersection of healthcare and technology, I've refined my skills in data analysis, coding, and patient healthcare data.
 I'm particularly interested in:

 📊 Data-driven insights for public health interventions